unlink2/RetroSpy/readme.md

 This is a port of [NintendoSpy](https://github.com/jaburns/NintendoSpy) to make it multiplatform.

 The goal of this project is to maintain compatability with the original Application.
-It also implements an experimental Sega MegaDrive (Genesis) 3 button controller mode.
+It also implements an experimental Sega MegaDrive (Genesis) 3 button and 6 button controller mode.

 Current implementation status: